9aia/thal/pm/BACKLOG.md

 - Translate character data
 - Improve chat loading by rendering the skeleton on the backend and the message on the client
   - Improve chat loading and error state fallbacks
-- Save drawer/view state in URL
+- Save in-progress state
+- Turn sign-in page into a modal
 - ---
 - Change forms to another platform that supports localization
 - ---